SCIInstitute/ShapeWorks/docs/workflow/optimize.md

 * `<keep_checkpoints>`: (default: 0) A flag to save the shape (correspondence) models through the initialization/optimization steps for debugging and troubleshooting.
 * `<checkpointing_interval>`: (default: 50) The interval (number of iterations) to be used to save the checkpoints.
 * `<verbosity>`: (default: 0) '0' : almost zero verbosity (error messages only), '1': minimal verbosity (notification of running initialization/optimization steps), '2': additional details about parameters read from xml and files written, '3': full verbosity.
+* `<adaptivity_mode>`: (default: 0) Used to change the expected behavior of the particles sampler, where the sampler is expected to distribute evenly spaced particles to cover all the surface.
+Currently, 0 is used to trigger the update project method of cutting planes.
+* '<cutting_plane_counts>`: Number of cutting planes for each shape if constrained particle optimization is used.
+* `<cutting_planes>`: A list of cutting planes to be used for all shapes.
+Each cutting plane is defined by three points in an order that indicates the plane's normal, i.e., the direction where particles are allowed to be distributed.

 ### Parameter Dictionary in Python